redpanthers/JoinUs-Freshers/questions.md

 6. How long will it take you to install or re-setup your development environment from scratch?
 Have you done any automation on it

+  I don't have much idea about it , No automation scripts other than my dotfiles !

 **Programming Languages**

 7. The languages in which you have written over 1000 lines of code